-The Partnership has third-party debt service obligations under the Term Loan, Operating Loan and NCIB Loan.
-The degree to which the Partnership is leveraged could have important consequences to the holders of the Units, including: (i) a portion of the Partnership's cash flow from operations could be dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for distribution to the Fund; and (ii) certain of the Partnership's borrowings will be at variable rates of interest, which exposes the Partnership to the risk of increased interest rates.
-The Term Loan is due on September 22, 2012, the Operating Loan is due September 21, 2009 and the NCIB Loan is due September 22, 2012, at which time the loans can be extended at the request of the Partnership with the Bank's consent.
-If the Term Loan, the Operating Loan or the NCIB Loan are not extended, the Partnership will need to refinance such loans.
+The Partnership has third-party debt service obligations under the Operating Loan, the Term Loan and the NCIB Loan (and the Supplementary NCIB Loan once established).
+The degree to which the Partnership is leveraged could have important consequences to Unitholders, including: (i) a portion of the Partnership's cash flow from operations could be dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for distribution to the Fund; and (ii) certain of the Partnership's borrowings are at variable rates of interest, which exposes the Partnership to the risk of increased interest rates.
+The Term Loan, the Operating Loan and the NCIB Loan (and the Supplementary NCIB Loan will be, once established) are due on September 22, 2012, at which time the loans can be extended at the request of the Partnership and with the consent of the Bank.
+If the Term Loan, the Operating Loan or the NCIB Loan (or the Supplementary NCIB Loan once established) are not extended, the Partnership will need to refinance such loans.
 There can be no assurance that refinancing will be available to the Partnership, or available to the Partnership on acceptable terms.
-The Partnership's ability to make scheduled payments of principal or interest on, or to refinance, its indebtedness depends on future cash flows, which is dependent on the Royalty payments it receives from BPI, prevailing economic conditions, prevailing interest rate levels, and financial, competitive, business and other factors, many of which are beyond its control.
+Partnership's ability to make scheduled payments of principal or interest on, or to refinance, its indebtedness depends on future cash flows, which is dependent on the Royalty payments it receives from BPI, prevailing economic conditions, prevailing interest rate levels, and financial, competitive, business and other factors, many of which are beyond its control.

-The Term Loan, Operating Loan and NCIB Loan contain numerous restrictive covenants that limit the discretion of the Partnership's management with respect to certain business matters.
+The Term Loan, the Operating Loan and the NCIB Loan (and the Supplementary NCIB Loan will contain, once established) contain numerous restrictive covenants that limit the discretion of the Partnership's management with respect to certain business matters.
 These covenants place restrictions on, among other things, the ability of the Partnership to incur additional indebtedness, to create liens or other encumbrances, to pay distributions or make certain other payments, investments, loans and guarantees, to sell or otherwise dispose of assets, to allow a change of control, to change the terms of the Partnership's limited partnership agreement and to merge or consolidate with another entity.
-A failure to comply with the obligations in the Term Loan, Operating Loan or NCIB Loan could result in an event of default which, if not cured or waived, could permit acceleration of the relevant indebtedness.
-If the indebtedness under the Term Loan, Operating Loan and NCIB Loan were to be accelerated, there can be no assurance that the Partnership's assets would be sufficient to repay in full that indebtedness.
+A failure to comply with the obligations in the Term Loan, the Operating Loan or the NCIB Loan (or the Supplementary NCIB Loan once established) could result in an event of default which, if not cured or waived, could permit acceleration of the relevant indebtedness.
+If the indebtedness under the Term Loan, the Operating Loan and the NCIB Loan (and the Supplementary NCIB Loan once established) were to be accelerated, there can be no assurance that the Partnership's assets would be sufficient to repay in full that indebtedness.